thomashope/native-menu-bar/README.md

 * Toggleable checkmark on individual menu items
 * Enable and disable individual menu items

+Please note that this library is not thread safe on any platform.
+You should not attempt to call any API functions from different threads at the same time.

 ## Building

 In general you can use this library by simply adding `native_menu_bar.h` and `native_menu_bar.c` to your project.